Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Context

 (2) \textbf{Different modeling assumptions.} While MAIC relies on a correctly specified model for the conditional odds of trial assignment given the covariates, outcome regression methods rely on a correctly specified model for the conditional expectation of the outcome given treatment and the covariates.
-In our experience, identifying the variables that affect outcome is more straightforward than identifying the, often arbitrary, factors that drive trial assignment.
-Researchers may benefit from the use of distinct modeling approaches with different assumptions, as these can yield different results, especially if there is a violation of assumptions.
+In my experience, identifying the variables that affect outcome is more straightforward than identifying the factors that drive trial assignment in the context of population-adjusted indirect comparisons.
+This is not typically the case in the standard use of propensity score weighting in observational studies, where one identifies the factors that drive treatment (as opposed to trial) assignment.
+Nevertheless, in our scenario, the factors driving selection into different RCTs are often arbitrary.\cite{shenoy2015elderly, khan2020participation} Researchers may benefit from the use of distinct modeling approaches with different assumptions, as these can yield different results, especially if there is a violation of assumptions.

 (3) \textbf{Flexibility.} Researchers could use augmented or doubly robust methods\cite{hernan2020causal, bang2005doubly, vansteelandt2011invited, dahabreh2019generalizing} that combine the model for the expectation of the outcome with the trial assignment odds model.
 These are attractive due to their increased robustness to model misspecification: consistent estimation only requires the correct specification of either of the two models, not necessarily both.\cite{bang2005doubly, kang2007demystifying} Even with the reduced misspecification risk, they tend to have improved precision and efficiency with respect to the standard weighting estimators.\cite{tan2007comment}